itshirdeshk/BharatFD-Backend-Assignment/readme.md

 - The project uses **ES6+** and **TypeScript**.
 - Ensure that your code is linted and formatted properly.
-- Run `npm run lint` (or the corresponding command) to check for style issues before committing.
+- Run `npm run lint` to check for style issues before committing.

 ### Running Tests